johnthepink/meteor-launch/docs/examples/README.md

 secrets.tar
 ```

-Then, add a `mobile-config.js` file in your project root with this info.
+Add a `mobile-config.js` file in your project root with this info.

 ```javascript
 App.info({